jacabenga/Dangermond_Preserve_HSI_SSL/README.md

-## Spectral Differences of reflectance signals: (within one single date).
+## Spectral Differences of reflectance signals: unsorted pixels within one single date.

 This section contains temporary results of the **Bidimensional Histogram of Spectral Difference (BHSD)**, as a result of comparing different spectral signals: (i) within one single date across Vegetation Classes, and (ii) within one same Vegetation Class, across dates.
 The BHSD provides a general idea of the difference between spectral signals along 2 axes: (i) the shape axis, and (ii) the energy axis.
 It can also serve to distinguish the number of spectral groups within a HSI file.